AML-CityU/aml/_pages/home.md

   <b style="font-size:32px">Welcome to the AML Lab</b>
 </div>

-**Applied Machine Learning Lab (AML Lab)** is a dynamic research group at the [School of Data Science in City University of Hong Kong](https://www.sdsc.cityu.edu.hk/).
+**Applied Machine Learning Lab (AML Lab)** is a dynamic research group at the [Department of Data Science in City University of Hong Kong](https://www.sdsc.cityu.edu.hk/).
 Our aim is to explore new methods and applications of Machine Learning and Data Mining, including
 - Personalization, Recommender System, Online Advertising, Search Engine, and Information Retrieval
 - Urban Computing, Smart City, GeoAI, Spatio-Temporal Data Analysis, and Location-Based Social Networks
 - Large Language Model, Reinforcement Learning, AutoML, AGI, Graph Learning, Trustworthy AI, and Multimodal ML